jsbnr/nr-dashboard-export-utility/readme.md

 This project contains two examples:

-- a simple node command line script that lets you request a dashboard snapshot from New Relic and downloads as a PDF or send to slack as a message.
+- **export.js:** a simple node command line script that lets you request a dashboard snapshot from New Relic and downloads as a PDF or send to slack as a message.
-- a Synthetic monitor script that can send a New Relic Dashboard snapshot to slack
+- **monitor.js:** a New Relic Synthetic monitor script that can send a New Relic Dashboard snapshot to slack

 ## Installing